mikecapsio/texturefast-docs/docs/for/archviz-artists.md

 ## Privacy and NDA work

-TextureFast public product copy states that the full 3D model is opened and handled locally in the browser during the core texturing workflow.
-It also states that creative assets are not used to train AI models.
+TextureFast uses a privacy-first workflow: the full 3D model is opened and handled locally in the browser during the core texturing workflow.
+TextureFast does not use creative assets to train AI models.

 This is useful for projects involving unreleased products or client work, but it is not a replacement for reviewing the current Privacy Policy, Terms of